-Thomas Chatterton Williams, Eric & Wendy Schmidt Fellow, is the author of a memoir, Losing My Cool, and a contributing writer at the New York Times Magazine.
+Thomas Chatterton Williams was an Eric & Wendy Schmidt Fellow at New America.
+He is the author of a memoir, Losing My Cool, and a contributing writer at the New York Times Magazine.
 He has received support from Yaddo and MacDowell and is the recipient of a Berlin Prize.
 As a New America Fellow, he will complete a book of nonfiction stemming from his experience as the black American father of two white-looking children in Paris.
 It will concern itself with three deceptively simple questions: What, if anything, remains “black” in my blond-haired, blue-eyed children?
 What—if I’m a "black" man capable of having kids who look like this—does “race” as we construct it even mean?
 And what might all of our lives look like should we dare to see past the color line?